TolinSimpson/Kitbashery-deprecated-/README.md

 Kitbashery is a desktop application made in Unity for managing large 3D kitbashing part libraries.

-Kitbashery is made in <a href="https://unity.com/">Unity 3D</a> with desktop platforms (Windows, Mac, Linux) in mind on Unity 2019.43f1 LTS
+Kitbashery is made in <a href="https://unity.com/">Unity 3D</a> for desktop platforms (Windows, Mac, Linux) using Unity 2019.4x LTS
 <br>
 Kitbashery Unity requires the following packages to be installed via the package manager to run:
 <ul>